 There are many benefits to consider when determining whether you should do an upgrade to your current heating and cooling system.
 The average life expectancy of a heating and cooling system is 15 to 20 years.
-However, as your system becomes older and service repairs are more frequent and expensive, evaluating the timeline for replacing becomes more cost effective.
+However, as your system becomes older and service repairs are more frequent and expensive, evaluating the timeline for replacing becomes more cost-effective.

 SEER or Seasonal Energy Efficiency Ratio measures the efficiency of your system.
 When looking at the SEER ratios, the higher the ratio the more efficient your system.
 Units installed before 1992 were usually an 8 SEER, and units between 1992 and 2002 were typically 10 SEER.
-Today, depending on what zone you live, 13 SEER is the minimum available by Federal law (14 SEER for heat pumps).
+Today, depending on what zone you live in, 13 SEER is the minimum available by Federal law (14 SEER for heat pumps).

-Going Above the Minimum SEER Ratio
+Going Above The minimum Seer Ratio

 These are the reasons why you should consider installing or upgrading your heating and cooling system to an efficiency ratio above these minimums: